Start off right with the truth about 5 startup branding myths.

 We break down branding into five structured phases to help prioritize the process so that it feels less overwhelming.
 Our methodical approach gives you a chance to focus on brainstorming and exploration, for instance, before worrying about how to execute anything.

-Start-up Branding Myth #4: “I have a good company name, can I brand with that for now?”
+Start-up Branding Myths #4: “I have a good company name, can I brand with that for now?”

 Here’s one idea: think of your brand as a person.
 Does a name alone tell you that person’s story?
 Similarly, does your company name tell your whole story?
 Does it explain who you are and why you’re different?
 If your company isn’t another Jane Doe (and we doubt that it is), then your name alone isn’t enough for branding.